dildeolupbiten/snake_qlearning/README.md

 # snake_qlearning

-`snake_qlearning` is a project that use the [Q-Learning](https://en.wikipedia.org/wiki/Q-learning) algorithm to ensure that the snake plays the game most efficiently.
+`snake_qlearning` is a project that uses the [Q-Learning](https://en.wikipedia.org/wiki/Q-learning) algorithm to ensure that the snake plays the game most efficiently.
 Q-Learning is one of the reinforcement learning algorithms and aims to help a snake learn the most appropriate movements while collecting rewards (points) and avoiding obstacles (walls or its own tail) on the playing field.

 ## Setup